 Pedestrians are the ones who incur the most serious injuries in traffic.
 While the other traffic participants benefit from the protection of their vehicles, pedestrians are vulnerable.
 Unfortunately, sometimes, they are also at fault for their accidents.
 That is why the first thing a Henderson pedestrian accident lawyer looks at is the cause of the accident.

-Common Accident Causes a Pedestrian Accident Lawyer in Henderson May Come Across
+Common Accidents and Their Causes a Pedestrian Accident Lawyer May Come Across

 - Failure to yield right of way.
 In theory, pedestrians should have right of way on marked crosswalks.
 In practice, 25% of pedestrian serious injuries and fatalities occurred on these road areas.
 Pedestrians injured on crosswalks should always consult a pedestrian accident attorney.